iviolich/prom_data/README.md

 # prom_data
-Scripts for collecting stas, moving data, and basecalling on the promethions.
+Scripts for collecting stats, moving data, and basecalling on the promethions.